 Incorporating flavorful herbs and spices into your daily diet can also help you cut back on your salt intake.
 Examples of herbs and spices you can add include basil, cinnamon, thyme, rosemary, and more.

 10. Dark chocolate

 A 2015 study found that eating dark chocolate is associated with a lower risk for cardiovascular disease (CVD).
 The study suggests that up to 100 grams per day of dark chocolate may be associated with a lower risk of CVD.

 Dark chocolate contains more than 60 percent cocoa solids and has less sugar than regular chocolate.
 You can add dark chocolate to yogurt or eat it with fruits, such as strawberries, blueberries, or raspberries, as a healthy dessert.

 Pistachios are a healthy way to decrease blood pressure by reducing peripheral vascular resistance, or blood vessel tightening, and heart rate.
-One study found that a diet with one serving of pistachios a day helps reduce blood pressure.
+One found that a diet with one serving of pistachios a day helps reduce blood pressure.

 You can incorporate pistachios into your diet by adding them to crusts, pesto sauces, and salads, or by eating them plain as a snack.

 12. Olive oil

 Olive oil can help you meet your two to three daily servings of fat as part of the DASH diet (see below for more about this diet).
 It’s also a great alternative to canola oil, butter, or commercial salad dressing.

 Pomegranates are a healthy fruit that you can enjoy raw or as a juice.
 One study concluded that drinking a cup of pomegranate juice once a day for four weeks helps lower blood pressure over the short term.

 Pomegranate juice is tasty with a healthy breakfast.
 Be sure to check the sugar content in store-bought juices, as the added sugars can negate the health benefits.

-Dietary recommendations for lowering blood pressure, such as the Dietary Approaches to Stop Hypertension (DASH) diet, include reducing your intake of fat, sodium, and alcohol.
+Dietary recommendations for lowering blood pressure, such as the (DASH) diet, include reducing your intake of fat, sodium, and alcohol.
 Following the DASH diet for two weeks can lower your systolic blood pressure (the top number of a blood pressure reading) by 8-14 points.

 Serving suggestions for the DASH diet include: